Elf Toljander: Tonttu Toljanterin tuhmaikä (2011)

 Toljander is bit by an angry bee (äkäampiainen), that causes him to enter the naughty age.
-Toljander tries to hide his naughty age from the other elfs, since it's not usual for an elf more than 100 years old to be affected by it.
+Toljander tries to hide his naughty age from the other elfs, since it is not usual for an elf more than 100 years old to be affected by it.

 Tonttu Toljanteri tonttujen tonttuna (2013)

+Elf Toljander as the elf of the elfs.

 Elf Toljander has to take the role of the elf that usually checks if the other elves have been naughty or nice, when he discovers the map of hiding places for the elf that usually does the job.
 He also has to investigate why Santa's toy storage has been unusually empty this year.
-Is there someone stealing the toys?